freesolutions200/java-dead-lock-detection-lib/README.md

 Foobar is a Python library for dealing with word pluralization.

 ## Note
 We recommanded to contribute or intimate if any improvement or issue found.
-This will become matured as time  goes, and to eliminate the requirement to setup any monitoring tool immediatly when dedlock is detected in livesystem.
+This will become matured as time  goes, and to eliminate the requirement forsetting any monitoring tool immediatly when dedlock is detected in live system.

 ## Installation